dhutapratama/docs/validation.md

 php artisan make:request StorePostRequest
 ```

 The generated form request class will be placed in the `app/Http/Requests` directory.
 If this directory does not exist, it will be created when you run the `make:request` command.
-Each form request generated by Laravel has two methods: `authorize` and `rules`.
+Each form request generated by Lets has two methods: `authorize` and `rules`.

 As you might have guessed, the `authorize` method is responsible for determining if the currently authenticated user can perform the action represented by the request, while the `rules` method returns the validation rules that should apply to the request's data: